 If you don't feel comfortable showing student faces on the Internet via video, you may want to have them create a radio show instead; for that use either Youth Radio, reviewed here, or Radionomy, reviewed here.

 Item 3 includes a timeline.
-Have students create a multimedia timeline (it can include video, audio, images, a quiz, interactive questions, and comments) using Sutori, reviewed here.
+Have students create an interactive timeline (it can include text, images and collaboration) using Sutori, reviewed here.
 Items 4, 6, and 7 suggest making a collage.
 An easy online tool such as Fotojet, reviewed here, will make beautiful collages for your student projects.
 Item 5 suggests you use Facebook.
 If your district blocks Facebook, use Fakebook, reviewed here.
 For managing projects like #8-10 use a tool like Google Keep, reviewed here, and an animated, multimeda presentation tool like Animatron Studio's Presentation Maker, reviewed here.